Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 A broken window.

-One broken window left unrepaired,
+One broken window left un-repaired,
 For any substantial length of time,
 Instills in the inhabitants of the building a sense of abandonment,
 A sense that the powers that be don’t care about the building.